JackKenney/TI-84-programs/README.md

 If you have TI programs that you would like to share on this repository so others may find them and use them in their continued efforts, please submit a pull request and we can add your files to the running list, :).

+Programming is for everyone!

-Please read [CONTRIBUTING.md](https://github.com/JackKenney/TI-84-programs/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read: [CONTRIBUTING.md](https://github.com/JackKenney/TI-84-programs/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors